Iranosauripus

-Iranosauripus is an ichnogenus of dinosaur footprint discovered in Iran that supposedly belonged to a theropod.
-Iranosauripus supposedly existed during Middle Triassic-Early Jurassic, although the first true dinosaurs, such as Eoraptor, did not exist until the Late Triassic.
-The type ichnospecies, I. zerabensis was named in 1975.
+Iranosauripus is an ichnogenus of dinosaur footprint found in the Shemshak Group of Iran that supposedly belonged to a theropod.
+Iranosauripus supposedly existed during Middle Triassic to Early Jurassic, although the first true dinosaurs, such as Eoraptor, did not exist until the Late Triassic; the age of the specimens has since been refined to 201.6 to 183.0 Ma and further to 182.7 Ma.

+Discovery and naming

+The first known footprints were discovered in 1975 in the Shemshak Group in the Alborz Mountains of Iran by Albert-Félix de Lapparent and M. A. Nowgol Sadat, and the type ichnospecies, I. zerabensis was also named in 1975.
+Abbassi (2014) described more specimens.